 Today’s companies have access to more data than ever before, and most are starting to take notice that investing in data analytics can lead to positive business outcomes.
 To respond to this uptick in demand, universities around the country are beginning to ramp up analytics degrees and certifications.
 Landing a spot in one of these programs is quite difficult because competition is at a peak and shows no signs of slowing down.
+On the plus side, more universities are beginning to offer degrees in data analytics and data science.

 As an example, Georgia Institute of technology announced recently that it would launch a master’s of science in analytics program this summer.
 The program, intended to start with a 250 headcount, has already drawn 1200 qualified applicants.
 Due to the demand, the higher education institution bumped the headcount to 300.
 Additionally, Harrisburg University of Science and Technology also recently kicked off a master’s degree program two years ago, as well as a bachelor’s program last year.
 To keep up with the demand, the school had to hire nine new Ph.D. faculty and 30 part timers.